moustf/Data_Structures_and_Algorithms/stack/README.md

 ## Stack Representation

-The following diagram depicts a stack and its operations -
+The following diagram depicts a stack and its operations:

 ![stack explanation](https://www.tutorialspoint.com/data_structures_algorithms/images/stack_representation.jpg)

 A stack can be implemented by means of Array, Structure, Pointer, and Linked List.
 Stack can either be a fixed size one or it may have a sense of dynamic resizing.
 Here, we are going to implement stack using arrays, which makes it a fixed size stack implementation.

 ## Basic Operations